fetch4/GISS-GC/README.md

 ## Contributing
 Contributions to the code repository are welcome, particularly from anyone interested in using, or implementing this coupled model.
 We welcome addition of details to the model including code.

-Open tickets can be viewed at [Issues](https://github.com/fetch4/GISS-GC/issues).
+Open tickets can be viewed under the [Issues](https://github.com/fetch4/GISS-GC/issues) tab.

 To contribute, find a relevant issue or open a new one and assign yourself to work on it.
 Then create a branch in which to add your contribution and open a pull request.
 Once ready assign a reviewer and request a code review.
 Merging should only be performed once a reviewer has approved the changes.